 his life building a multi-national electricity and low carbon infrastructure

-has held the position as president of the American Chamber of Commerce
+He serves as President of the American Chamber of Commerce

 Murad Al-Katib, son of Turkish immigrants to Canada, receives the